amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 census <- read.xlsx2(destfile, sheetName = "Median")
 ```

-We clean the file up by keeping only the zip codes and median household incomes and removing the decorative commas in the dollar figures:
+We clean the file up by keeping only the zip codes and median household incomes and casting the dollar figures to numerals:

 ```r
 census <- census[c('Zip','Median..')]